Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/about/index.md

                         <strong>Springer's Lecture Notes in Computer Science (LNCS)</strong>
                     </div>
                     <div class="summary">
-                        <p style="margin-bottom: 1em; font-family: sans-serif; text-align: justify;">EmailPro is a computer assisted english email writing system, which improves your writing productivity and fluency in real time.
-EmailPro provides you with multiple appropriate pattern/collocation suggestions depending on previous writing to prevent you from common grammar mistakes and help you adopt collocations correctly and also more frequently.</p>
+                        EmailPro is a computer assisted english email writing system, which improves your writing productivity and fluency in real time.
+EmailPro provides you with multiple appropriate pattern/collocation suggestions depending on previous writing to prevent you from common grammar mistakes and help you adopt collocations correctly and also more frequently.
                     </div>
                 </div>
             </div>